OpenNebula/docs/source/advanced_components/marketplace/migrate_images.rst

 QCOW2 Image to VMDK Datastore
 --------------------------------------------------------------------------------

-The process is very similar to the described aboved.
+The process is very similar to the one described above.

 1. Go to MarketPlace and select the image in qcow2 format to be used in a vCenter cluster, then click on **Download Button**.